barryclark/jekyll-now/_posts/2015-04-06-expired_SSL_certificate.md

 title: Expired SSL certificate
 ---

 Oops!
-We forgot to update our SSL certificate before it expired.
+We didn't update our SSL certificate before it expired.
 This means you will get a warning in your web browser when you try to access our wiki or forum.

 We are working on getting a new SSL certificate - please bear with us.
+We are waiting on the issuer (GlobalSign) to repond.

 Until then, if you use Firefox you can try a 'private window' which may allow you to add an exception to ignore the expired certificate.
 You could also try a different web browser, as different browsers treat the issue in different ways.